jinghuazhao/SUMSTATS/README.md

 > * **Alternate contigs** (e.g., chr3_KI270778v1_alt).
 Alternative sequence paths in regions with complex structural variation in the form of additional locus sequences.

-It might be worthwhile to check for options with the sumstats as defined in ldsc, <https://github.com/bulik/ldsc>, and particularly its `munge_sumstats.py` utility.

-[lz.sh](lz.sh) is a script which extracts information on SNP and their positions from [LocusZoom](http://locuszoom.sph.umich.edu/) 1.4 database.

 ### RSid -- SNPid pairing

 The RSid -- SNPid (chromosome:position_allele1_allele2 such that allele1 \< allele2) pairing can be achieved as follows,